deepu14d/deepu14d/README.md

 Hey there, I am a student from India and currently pursuing Bachelor of Teachnology in Computer Science domain.
 I am technology enthusiast and trying to explore as many things as possible.
 I am trying my best to get into the league and become a good developer.
-I am currently working on improving my skills and focussing on some new skills also.
+I am currently working on improving my skills and focussing on learning some new skills also.
 I’m excited for the opportunity to be part of a team that's working on some innovative project, I will contribute positively to the project.

 - 🔭 I’m currently working on .. improving myself.
 - 🌱 I’m currently learning ..
 Web Development.